jianpengz/DoDNet/README.md

 </p>

-This repo holds the pytorch implementation of DoDNet:<br />
+This repo holds the pytorch implementation of DoDNet and TransDoDNet:<br />

 **DoDNet: Learning to segment multi-organ and tumors from multiple partially labeled datasets** (https://arxiv.org/pdf/2011.10217.pdf) \